-In summary, we may note that any such endeavor that aims to describe the minimalist central mechanism of emergence of semantics of r-self as an r-observer, r-actor, r-experiencer, and rcontroller can not be particular to a specific real system; however, the mechanics presented here are observable in such systems.
-The human brain has evolved extremely rich set of semantic representation that relates to the identity of r-self, e.g., specifics of senses, thoughts, memories, relations, knowledge, memes, values, desires, abilities, and so on, all by the same mechanics presented here.
+In summary, we may note that any such endeavor that aims to describe the minimalist central mechanism of emergence of the semantics of r-self as an r-observer, r-actor, r-experiencer, and r-controller cannot be particular to a specific real system; however, the mechanics presented here are observable in such systems.
+The human brain has evolved an extremely rich set of semantic values that relate to the identity of r-self, e.g., specifics of senses, thoughts, memories, relations, knowledge, memes, values, desires, abilities, and so on, all by the same mechanics presented here.
 This work does not attempt to identify human brain areas that may represent different classes of objects discussed here.

-Thus, it is concluded that the semantics of 'r-self r-experiencing r-object', or 'r-self r-controlling r-action', are entirely representable with any contextually required level of specification, structure, and abstraction.
-Here, r-experience is the semantic value that qualifies what the experience is to the rself or r-self's relation to r-object.
+Thus, it is concluded that the semantics of 'r-self r-experiencing r-object', or 'r-self r-controlling r-action', are entirely constructible with any contextually required level of specification, structure, and abstraction.
+Here, rexperience is the semantic value that qualifies what the experience is to the r-self, or r-self's relation to r-object as a part of $R{UOAC}$ .
 For instance, r-experience may include the semantics of reference to r-object, or action by r-self upon r-object, and so on.
 To emphasize, when one refers to oneself as the experiencer subject in a thought, that subject is the object r-self in the semantic representation of the thought.
-The abstraction of consciousness then becomes a referable semantics of r-self's relation R with r-objects having a causal effect as in the definition proposed; consciousness is a perspective from the viewpoint of an observer r-self at subsequent iteration in a re-entrant processing as shown in Eqn.12.
+The abstraction of consciousness then becomes a referable semantics of r-self's relation R with r-objects having a causal effect as in the definition proposed; consciousness is a perspective from the viewpoint of an observer r-self at a subsequent iteration in a re-entrant processing as shown in Eqn.12.
 This further provides a robust rationality as to why consciousness ought to be subjective.
 It is of particular importance to note that if an object is represented in a system but does not relate to the r-self, then the r-object does not form a part of the relatable conscious event.
 That is, an experience is necessarily relative to an experiencing agency.

-In general, the objects of representation have a life time for as long as the states of agents are preserved; the transient nature of active states of neurons makes the objects of experience transient too.
-However, the re-entrant activation in a loop preserves the continued semantics of objects, where active state of an agent represents the continued process or the relevant historical perspective.
-Since the idea of controlling action and temporal processing of causally connected events is to sustain the experience in the present even during the recalls of memories, the objects of experience ought to be transient.
-Moreover, the function of consciousness is inextricably linked with the function of action, internal (as generator of thought chain) or external (brain, body, environment), which can be continuously generated even for no action, transience is a norm.
+In general, the objects of representation have a lifetime for as long as the states of agents are preserved; the transient nature of active states of neurons makes the objects of experience transient too.
+However, the reentrant activation in a loop preserves the continued semantics of objects, where the active state of an agent represents the continued process or the relevant historical perspective.
+Since the idea of controlling action and temporal processing of causally connected events is to sustain the experience in the present even during the recall of memories, the objects of experience ought to be transient.
+Moreover, the function of consciousness is inextricably linked with the function of action, internal (as a generator of a thought chain) or external (brain, body, environment), which can be continuously generated even for no action; transience is a norm.